openedx/open-edx-proposals/oeps/oep-0005/decisions/0004-To-Make-Or-Not-To-Make.rst

 1. Follow the pattern of current Devstack, which uses make targets as a basic interface for developers.

-2. Use docker-compose commands directly
+2. Use docker-compose commands directly for managing images and containers

 Case for and against make targets
 `````````````````````````````````